hhvm/user-documentation/guides/hack/16-readonly/02-syntax.md

 The `readonly` keyword can be applied to various positions in Hack.

 ## Parameters and return values
-Parameters and return values of any callable can be marked `readonly`.
+Parameters and return values of any callable (e.g. a function or method) can be marked `readonly`.

 ``` Hack readonly_parameters.hack
 <<file:__EnableUnstableFeatures("readonly")>>